 Visitors to the island are very welcome to use the Library which has all the literature you would expect including a Channel Islands section.

-Following a volunteering effort, this bunker has been cleared and opened to the public.
 Visitors are able to experience the inside of the bunker and learn about the structure.